 Unit 2 Explanation/Example of Standard Write, solve, and/or graph linear equations using var n Unit(s) Unit 2 Explanation/Example of Standard Write, solve, and/or graph linear equations using var Explanation/Example of Standard Write, solve, and/or graph linear equations using var rious methods.
 Write, solve, and/or graph linear equations using var rious methods. rious methods.
-Common Misson continue Common Misconceptions Only the letters x and y can be used for variables Students think that you always need a variable = a constant as a solution The variable is always on the left side of the equation Equations are not always in the slope intercept form, y=mx+b Students believe that all equations, including those with more than one variable, have a single solution Big Idea(s) Essential Question(s) Relations and functions are mathematical relationships that can be represented and analyzed using words, tables, graphs, and equations.
-There are some mathematical relationships that are always true and these relationships are used as the rules of arithmetic and algebra and are useful for writing equivalent forms of expressions and solving equations and inequalities.
-Bivariate data can be modeled with mathematical functions that approximate the data well and help us make predictions based on the data.
-Mathematical relationships can be represented as expressions, equations, and inequalities in mathematical situations.
+Common Misson continue Common Misconceptions Only the letters x and y can be used for variables Students think that you always need a variable = a constant as a solution The variable is always on the left side of the equation Equations are not always in the slope intercept form, y=mx+b Students believe that all equations, including those with more than one variable, have a single solution Essential Question(s) Big Idea(s)Essential Question(s)Relations and functions are mathematical relationships that can be represented and analyzed using words, tables, graphs, and equations.• How can we show that algebraic properties and processes are extensions of arithmetic properties and processes, and how can we use algebraic properties and processes to solve problems?There are some mathematical relationships are used as the rules of arithmetic and algebra and are useful for writing equivalent forms of expressions and solving equations and inequalities.• How do you write, solve, and interpret systems of two linear equations and inequalities using graphing and algebraic techniques?Bivariate data can be modeled with mathematical functions that approximate the data well and help us make predictions based on the data.
+Mathematical relationships can be represented as expressions, equations, and inequalities in mathematical situations.How can we use univariate and bivariate data to analyze relationships and make predictions?
 Assessments

-Assessment Anchor Eligible Content Assessment Anchor Eligible Content A1.1.2.1.1 Write, solve, and/or apply a linear equation (including problem situations).
+Assessment Anchor Eligible Content Assessment Anchor A1.1.2.1.1 Write, solve, and/or apply a linear equation (including problem situations).
 A1.1.2.1.2 Use and/or identify an algebraic property to justify any step in an equation-solving process.
 Note: Linear equations only.
 A1 1 2 Linear Equations A1.1.2.1.3 Interpret solutions to problems in the context of the problem situation.
 Note: Linear equations only.
 A1.1.2 Linear Equations A1.1.2.2.1 Write and/or solve a system of linear equations (including problem situations) using graphing, substitution, and/or elimination.
 Note: Limit systems to two linear equations.
 A1.1.2.2.2 Interpret solutions to problems in the context of the problem situation.
 Note: Limit systems to two linear equations.
 Concepts Skills (what students need to know) (what students must be able to do) Linear Equations Interpret solutions to a linear equation and systems of two linear equations.